 - The assailant repeatedly pushes you, to knock you off-balance.

-- The assailant attacks, usually with a right haymaker, because most assailants and bullies don’t know how to fight.
-(That is why they rely on intimidation.)
+- The assailant attacks, usually with a right haymaker (Most assailants were once bullies, and ironically, few bullies know how to fight.
+That's why bullies focus on intimidation.)
 This attack is either:

 - A suckerpunch.